-- · combating climate change
+- fighting climate change

-- · integrating the circular economy model
+- integrating circular economy model

 - promoting a responsible supply chain

-- focussing on people
+- fostering inclusive collaborations

-- fostering initiatives for social and economic development in local communities.
+- giving back for social and economic development of local communities.

-In defining the strategic drivers and related commitments of the new Sustainability Plan, Moncler also considered the priorities defined in the 2030 Agenda for Sustainable Development (Sustainable Development Goals - SDGs), thus contribute to supporting global development, promoting human well-being and protecting the environment.
+In defining the strategic drivers and related commitments of the new Sustainability Plan, Moncler also considered the priorities defined in the 2030 Agenda for Sustainable Development (Sustainable Development Goals - SDGs), thus contributing to supporting global development, promoting human well-being and protecting the environment.